 Provider Access Policy: Technical Education and Apprenticeships

-This policy statement sets out the school’s arrangements for managing the access of providers to students at the school for the purposes of giving them information about the provider’s education or training offer.
-This complies with the school’s legal obligations under Section 42B of the Education Act 1997.
+This policy statement sets out the Academy’s arrangements for managing the access of providers to students at the school for the purposes of giving them information about the provider’s education or training offer.
+This complies with the Academy’s legal obligations under Section 42B of the Education Act 1997.

 Students in years 8 -13 are entitled:

 - To find out about technical education qualifications and apprenticeship opportunities, as part of a careers programme, which provides information on the full range of education and training options available at each transition point.

 - To hear from a range of local providers about the opportunities they offer regarding technical education and apprenticeships – through options evenings, assemblies, careers workshops and taster events.